 2.2 Processing is done on the basis of our legal authorization and in fulfillment of our legal obligations (Art.
 9 para.
 2 lit g), h) (in conjunction with para.
 3), i) in conjunction with (esp §§ 11 f) Blood Safety Act including Blood Donor Ordinance and Epidemic Act (BlutsicherheitsG samt BlutspenderV und EpidemieG)).

-2.3 There is no automated decision making or profiling according to Art.
-22 (1) and (4) DSGVO.
+2.3 No automated decision making including profiling according to Art.
+22 (1) and (4) GDPR takes place.

 2.4 The processing of personal data takes place exclusively within the EU.